Welcome

 • Faith Formation Registration

 Faith Formation Registration is now open for 2024-2025.
-You can find the registration form/link on our website: parishofthetransfiguration.org, click the Faith formation tab.
+Click here for the registration form.
 We also offer an adaptive faith formation class for students that need more assistance in the classroom.
 We also offer a heritage faith formation session class for students that have missed 1 or more years of faith formation and would like to return.
 If you have any question please email jeaniep@parishofthetransfiguration.org or call 978-658-6040.

 • Cursillo